Sorry, you need to enable JavaScript to visit this website.

 What is a brokerage margin account?

-A brokerage margin account allows you to buy securities worth more than the money you have in the account.
+A margin account allows you to buy securities worth more than the money you have in the account.
 Rather than having to pay for your investments with your account balance, you borrow money from the brokerage firm to buy them.
 You’re responsible for providing a percentage of the funds, and the securities themselves serve as the collateral for the loan.
+You’ll then have to repay the loan, regardless of how the investment performs.

 Is a brokerage account right for me?

-Whether a brokerage account is right for you depends on several factors, including your other investment accounts, your financial goals, and more.
+Whether a brokerage account is right for you depends on several factors, including your other investment accounts and your financial goals.

-Once you’re contributing enough to your various retirement accounts to meet your long-term goals, consider opening a brokerage account, too.
+Once you’re contributing enough to your various retirement accounts to meet your long-term goals, you may want to consider opening a taxable brokerage account, too.
 These accounts come with more flexibility, meaning you can use the funds for mid-term goals that you wouldn’t be able to fund with a retirement account.
-Of course, this flexibility also comes at a cost, since you’ll face a higher tax burden on investments in a taxable brokerage account than in a retirement account.
+Examples could include buying a home or sending your child to college.
+Of course, this flexibility also comes at a cost since you’ll face a higher tax burden on investments in a taxable brokerage account than in a retirement account.

-Experts don’t recommend investing any money you plan to need within the next few years.
-If you’re saving for a house you plan to buy in three years, you may not want to save in an investment account.
-But for goals more than five years out but before retirement, a brokerage account may be the right option for you.
+Financial professionals don’t recommend investing any money you plan to need within the next few years.
+If you’re saving for a house you plan to buy in three years, for example, you may not want to save in an investment account.
+A high-yield savings account is likely a better fit.
+However, if you’re buying a house in more than five years, a brokerage account may be a good option.

 ETFs are a type of exchange-traded investment product that must register as either an open-end investment company (generally known as “funds”) or a unit investment trust.
 ETFs are not mutual funds.